Spoofed URL: Susceptible targets

-PayPal, an e-commerce business allows money transactions to be made through the Internet and is a common target for spoofed URLs.
+PayPal, an e-commerce business, allows money transactions to be made through the Internet and is a common target for spoofed URLs.
 This forgery of a legitimate PayPal website allows hackers to gain personal and financial information and thus, steal money through fraud.
 Along with spoof or fake emails that appear with generic greetings, misspellings, and a false sense of urgency, spoofed URLs are an easy way for hackers to violate one's PayPal privacy.
-For example, www.paypalsecure.com, includes the name, but is a spoofed URL designed to deceive.
-Remember to always log into PayPal through a new window browser and never log in through email.
-In the case that you do receive a suspected spoofed URL, forward the entire email to spoof@PayPal.com to help prevent the URL from tricking other PayPal users.
+PayPal gives information on what to look for to spot a scam email, allows users to report suspected spoofed URLs or emails by forwarding them to a specific phishing report email address.

 Common crimes

 A major crime associated with spoofed URLs is identity theft.
 The thief will create a website very similar in appearance to that of a popular site, then when a user accesses the spoofed URL, they can inadvertently give the thief their credit card and personal details.
 Their spoofed URLs might use “too good to be true” prices to lure more and more looking for a good deal.
 Crimes like these happen quite often, and most frequently during the festive holidays and other heavy online shopping periods of the year.

 Another crime associated with spoofed URLs is setting up a fake anti-malware software.
 An example of this would be Ransomware, fake anti-malware software that locks up important files for the computer to run, and forces the user to pay a ransom to get the files back.
 If the user refuses to pay after a certain period of time, the Ransomware will delete the files from the computer, essentially making the computer unusable.
 Ads for these programs usually appear on popular websites, such as dating sites or social media sites like Facebook and Twitter.
 They can also come in the form of attachments to emails.

 Phishing scams are also another major way that users can get tricked into scams (see below).